PrimeTimeTran/next-blog/data/blog/system-design-auditing.md

 ### 3. Define JWT Token for security

-We just defining the logic for signing and verifying the token we give to users of our system.
+Nothing fancy, just defining the logic for signing and verifying tokens which'll helps us identify the users of our resources.

 ```ts
 // ./server/utils/token.ts